 Medical Laboratory Science

-Designed for students who are considering a career in nursing, the pre-nursing program allows students to enroll in co-requisite courses or to earn a guaranteed space in the nursing program.
+Designed for students who are considering a career in nursing or radiologic technology, these tracks allow students to enroll in co-requisite courses or to earn a guaranteed space in the nursing or radiologic technology program.

 Radiation therapists administer radiation to specific areas of treatment within the body.
 Students learn and practice in state-of-the-art cancer facilities within Carolinas HealthCare System and Levine Cancer Institute.